developeranaz/URL-Magnet-Cloud-Uploader-Heroku/README.md

 ### Step 2

 * Paste your Direct / Magnet URL in the url section
-### Step 3
+### Step 3 (config in url)
 * Generate rclone.conf file from any terminal or cmd or termux
+* You can use Multiple cloud drive accounts in single rclone.conf file
-* We need any text hosting website Use [gist-github](https://gist.github.com)
+* We need any text hosting website Use [gist-github](https://gist.github.com) github account neded.
+* Open rclone.config file using any text editors and copy all text inside rclone.conf and paste it in gist
+* Choose any file name and save it.
+* Then Click RAW button and copy the url
+* Paste the Url in the heroku webapp 'config in Url' Section

+### Step 4 (Cloudname)
+* Cloudname is the name that you assigned to your cloud
+* You can find it in rclone.conf file ,it must be between []
+### Step 5

 # Features
  * Multi threat download upto x12